-Table 1 summarizes the overall best-performing models grouped by training horizon and a pixel's average daily demand (ADD) for a pixel size of $1 \text{ km}^2$ and 60-minute time steps.
+Table 1 summarizes the overall best-performing models grouped by training horizon and a pixel's average daily demand (ADD) for a pixel size of 1 km2 and 60-minute time steps.
 Each combination of pixel and test day counts as one case, and the total number of cases is denoted as n.
 Clustering the individual results revealed that a pixel's ADD over the training horizon is the primary indicator of similarity and three to four clusters suffice to obtain cohesive clusters: We labeled them "no", "low", "medium", and "high" demand pixels with increasing ADD, and present the average MASE per cluster.
 The n do not vary significantly across the training horizons, which confirms that the platform did not grow area-wise and is indeed in a steady-state.
-We use this table to answer Q1 regarding the overall best methods under different ADDs.
-All result tables in the main text report MASEs calculated with all time steps of a day.
-In contrast, Appendix D shows the same tables with MASEs calculated with time steps within peak times only (i.e., lunch from 12 pm to 2 pm and dinner from 6 pm to 8 pm).
-The differences lie mainly in the decimals of the individual MASE averages while the ranks of the forecasting methods do not change except in rare cases.
-That shows that the presented accuracies are driven by the forecasting methods' accuracies at peak times.
-Intuitively, they all correctly predict zero demand for non-peak times.